AudibleLight/AudibleLight/tests/test_resources/README.md

 - FMA: Free Music Archive Dataset (MIT License) https://github.com/mdeff/fma

+APART from the FOA audio file contained in `spatialsoundevents`, which was uploaded by [user `clucs` to FreeSound](https://freesound.org/people/clucs/sounds/428548/).

+---

 The meshes were sourced from the following datasets:

 - Gibson Environment Dataset (MIT License) https://github.com/StanfordVL/GibsonEnv

+---

 These files are included for unit testing purposes only.